Few-shot Object Localization: Method

 After processed by the aforementioned two branches, both the support and query features are enriched with gradient and deformation information.
 This enhancement equips our model to efficiently and accurately learn the rich yet noisy information encapsulated within these features.
 However, enhancing them separately overlooks the holistic nature of the features and fails to leverage the inherent relationships between the information they contain.
 To tackle these issues, we leverage 3D convolution to integrate information from both branches and facilitate comparison between the support and query features.
 3D convolution allows for simultaneous processing of information across multiple channels by introducing a depth dimension.
 Thus, for a given position $p$ on the input feature map $x$, the corresponding value at the same position $p$ on the output feature map $y$ can be mathematically expressed as:

 where $D$ represents the depth dimension of the input feature map, $p_k\in\{(-1,-1,-1),(-1,-1,0),\ldots,(0,1,1),(1,1,1)\\\}$.
 We concatenate the outputs of the two branches along different dimensions, effectively creating a multi-dimensional feature space.
 This concatenated feature is then subjected to a 3D convolutional operation.
 Here, the support features are sequentially stacked and used as the convolution kernel, convolving with the similarly stacked query features.
 Throughout this process, the convolution along the depth dimension integrates both deformation and gradient information, thereby generating an association map between the support and query features.
-This approach results in a more comprehensive and accurate feature representation.
+In other words, enhanced features in different aspects can be aggregated together to yield a more comprehensive and accurate feature representation.

 Specifically, the model inputs the DC-enhanced query feature $F_Q^D\in\mathbb{R}^{1\times256\times128\times128}$ and support feature $F_S^D\in\mathbb{R}^{1\times256\times3\times3}$, as well as CCD-C-enhanced features $F_Q^C\in\mathbb{R}^{1\times256\times128\times128}$ and $F_S^C\in\mathbb{R}^{1\times256\times3\times3}$.
 Subsequently, the 3D convolution employs the parameters of the support features $F_S^D$ and $F_S^C$ as convolution kernel weights.
 It then conducts convolution in the $H$, $W$, and depth $D$ directions, corresponding to the stacking direction of $F_Q^D$ and $F_Q^C$, finally obtaining the preliminary similarity map $S\in\mathbb{R}^{1\times256\times128\times128}$.
 Since the stacking order in the depth direction is specified during input, the support features outputted by the two branches convolve on the corresponding query feature without interfering with each other.
 This process can be represented by the following formula: